kdgregory/aws-java-utils/README.md

 library does not use info- or error-level logging (I believe that errors should be reserved for situations where someone needs to be woken up, and only you can decide that).

-Loggers are configured using the class name as logger name.
+Loggers use the class name as logger name.
 With a hierarchical logging framework such as Log4J, you can turn off all logging with the top-level package name:

 ```
 log4j.logger.com.kdgregory.aws.utils=OFF